jgeofil/algorihtmic-art/README.md

 - **pixelGlitch** – direct pixel manipulation for glitch art effects.

 Each sketch can be run by loading p5.js in an HTML file and including the desired script from the `p5js` folder.

+## three.js scenes

+Creative three.js demos live in the `threejs` directory:

+- **shaderSphere** – animated sphere coloured by a custom fragment shader.
+- **instancedSpiral** – hundreds of instanced cubes swirling in a spiral.
+- **gltfScene** – loads a glTF model with orbit controls.

+Each scene can be run by creating an HTML file that imports the desired script as a module.